ZL-Asica/react/docs/index.md

 hero:
   name: '@zl-asica/react'
-  text: '🌸 A collection of reusable React hooks and utilities'
+  text: 'A collection of reusable React hooks and utilities'
   tagline: 'Effortlessly enhance your React projects with custom hooks and utilities 💖'
   image:
     src: /logo.png